raspberrypi/libcamera/Documentation/guides/pipeline-handler.rst

   system resources (memory, shared components, etc.) to satisfy the configuration requested by the application.

-- Start and the stop the image acquisition and processing sessions.
+- Start and stop the image acquisition and processing sessions.

 - Apply configuration settings requested by applications and computed by image processing algorithms integrated in libcamera to the hardware devices.